SmarterDM/micro-aes/README.md

 - Uses timing-safe algorithms in place of lookup tables (where possible) to reduce code size
 - API designed for use in a low memory environment (cipher text overwrites plain text on encryption)

+## Important Note

+This library provides the basic AES operations for encrypting and decrypting data.
+There are different ways to apply a block cipher (called the modes of operation), but this library does not deal with them.

+**It is very important to understand these modes of operation if you intend to use AES encryption (or any block cipher)**.

+The two most simplest modes are [ECB (not very secure)](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#ECB) and [CBC (much more secure)](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#CBC).

 ## API

 ```C